nickbaldwin-monster/adinfo/readme.md

 As the popup's state is lost every time it is closed, we should ask the background for the current state

+As users can have multiple tabs open, either need to store state for each
+(if updating state in bg, need to tie it to id of tab) - or - just keep job state within the content script (starting with this simpler option)

 ## Notes

 The job search results are persisted in sessionStorage, and updated after each search/paging action.